HakunaMatata21/Random/README.md

 # Random
-Random scripts used in my projects.
+Random scripts and exersises used in my projects.